Citizen Publishing Company Building

 The Citizen Publishing Company Building is a historic building in Culver City, California, US.
 It was built in 1929.
 It has been listed on the National Register of Historic Places since February 12, 1987.
 It was constructed by Eugene and Kitty Donovan as the headquarters for their publishing company and The Citizen, a local newspaper.

-In 2020 it became home to Citizen Public Market, a food hall.
+From 2020–2025, it housed Citizen Public Market, a food hall.